cisagov/manage.get.gov/docs/product/Phase1_README.md

-# Background
+# A new .gov system: Phase 1
-CISA and 18F are partnering to build a new .gov registrar.
+Purpose: Summarize the priorities for 18F and CISA in pursuing an initial build of a new .gov registrar.

-# Goals for 18F Build (as of 08/04/2022)
+## Goals for 18F Build (as of 08/04/2022)
 **Primary Goal:** Replicate the necessary core functionality in a new system **Secondary Goal:** Reduce the CISA admin burden while maintaining high security standards